Abu Dhabi Central Capital District: Ecology

-To the east of the island of Abu Dhabi is a national park with Grey mangroves.
-Arabic for "The Mangrove" is Al-Qurm (ٱلْقُرْم), and it is the name of a corniche that is popular amongst residents of the city, near Sheikh Zayed Bin Sultan Street.
+To the east of the island of Abu Dhabi is a national park with grey mangroves.
+Arabic for "the Mangrove" is al-Qurm (ٱلْقُرْم), and it is the name of a corniche that is popular amongst residents of the city, near Salam Street.

-Also, the satellite town of Al-Wathba has a Ramsar wetland nearby.
+The satellite town of al-Wathba has a Ramsar wetland nearby.

-Emirates Park Zoo
+Emirates Park Zoo and Resort

-In the area of Al-Bahiyah, near the Abu Dhabi – Dubai highway, is located the Emirates Park Zoo And Resort (مُنْتَجَع وَحَدِيْقَة ٱلْإِمَارَات لِلْحَيْوَانَات), which hosts over 1400 fauna, including rescued ones, and allows visitors to engage with them.
-For example, in October 2018, there was a programme in which visitors could have lunch with leopards, particularly the Amur leopard.
+In the area of Al-Bahiyah, near the Abu Dhabi – Dubai highway and close to Yas Island, is located the Emirates Park Zoo And Resort (مُنْتَجَع وَحَدِيْقَة ٱلْإِمَارَات لِلْحَيْوَانَات), which hosts over 1400 animals, including rescued ones, and allows visitors to engage with them.
+The zoo offers interactive and educational experiences aimed at promoting wildlife awareness and conservation.

+As of 2025, the zoo features animal engagement programs that include opportunities for visitors to have breakfast with giraffes, dinner with elephants, and lunch with leopards.
+These initiatives are designed to raise awareness about endangered species such as the Amur leopard and to support wildlife education in the region.

 Transportation

 Abu Dhabi island has four highways and four road bridges which all connect the island to the mainland namely Sheikh Zayed road (E10) with Sheikh Zayed Bridge, Abu Dhabi-Al Ain road (E22) with Maqta Bridge, Abu Dhabi-Sweihan highway (E20) with Mussafah Bridge and The Abu Dhabi-Al Falah highway (E12) with Sheikh Khalifa Bridge.
 The Sheikh Zayed Bin Sultan Street, also known as Salam Street, is one of the busiest streets in Abu Dhabi Island, and goes near the mangroves located to the east of the island.
 It connects Abu Dhabi with the mainland through the Sheikh Zayed Bridge.
 The Abu Dhabi-Al Falah highway (E12) connects Abu Dhabi island to Saadiyat Island, Yas Island and other islands and to the mainland.